RudolfCardinal/rlib/stan_notes.rst

       https://mc-stan.org/docs/2_21/functions-reference/Phi-function.html and
       Bowling2009_).

--   a parameter D in the range [0, U], where U is an upper limit, is sampled like this:
+- a parameter D in the range [0, U], where U is an upper limit, is sampledlike
+  this:

     .. code-block:: C++